-The Back and Abdominal Muscles
+Your Back and Abdominal Muscles

 Extrinsic and Intrinsic Muscles

 Other extrinsic muscles are the: serratus posterior inferior and superior.
 Their function is to help you to breathe.

-It is important that the muscles of each vertebrae is balanced and equal in strength or there will be a misalignment in your spine.
+It is important that the muscles of each vertebra are balanced and equal in strength or there will be a misalignment in your spine.

-The second layer of muscles are larger and shaped like straps.
-Instead of joining vertebrae to vertebrae, they join from the vertebrae to other areas of the body.
+The second layer are the erector spinae.
+They’re larger and shaped like straps.
+Instead of joining vertebrae to vertebrae, they join from the vertebrae to other areas of your body.
 This includes the head, rib cage and pelvis.
-Their purpose is to ensure that your normal posture is correct, stable and that they extend the vertebral column.
-These muscles are the erector spinae.
+Their purpose is to ensure that you maintain a stable posture that extends down your vertebral column.

 The muscles within the second and third groups help to contract to hold the correct curvature of your spine so that it can bear a load safely and balanced.
-This is done as the larger muscle groups of the rest of the body exert force as in lifting.
+This is done as the larger groups of the rest of the body exert force as in lifting.